spyder-ide/spyder-docs/doc/help.rst

 Help can be retrieved both by static analysis of open files in the :doc:`editor`, or by dynamically inspecting an object in an :doc:`ipythonconsole`.

 You can trigger help by manually entering the object's name into the help box, pressing the configurable help shortcut (:kbd:`Ctrl-I` by default), or even automatically if desired when on typing a left parenthesis (``(``) after a function or method name.
-Automatic help can be individually enabled for both the Editor and the Console under ``Preferences > Help > Automatic Connections``, and turned on and off dynamically via the "lock" icon in the top right corner of the Help pane.
+Automatic help can be individually enabled for both the Editor and the Console under :menuselection:`Preferences --> Help --> Automatic Connections`, and turned on and off dynamically via the "lock" icon in the top right corner of the Help pane.

 ========================